Ishvara Pranidhana is the fifth Niyama or the ethical code of yogic observances. This is one of the Niyama which is often misunderstood.

 Tapa Svadhyaya Ishvara Pranidhanani Kriya Yogah

 Verse 2.45 declares, Samadhisiddhirishvarapranidhanat.
 It means, “by the complete surrender to God, one gets mastery over Samadhi.”
-We have already seen that Samadhi can be attained by sacrificing the fruits of action to God.
+Moreover, We have already seen that the attainment of Samadhi is possible only by sacrificing the fruits of action to God.

 Ishvara Pranidhana in Yoga Upanishads